iznotek/fossil-js/docs/PLUGIN-ERRORS.md

 ## Custom Error Detection

-By default, `simple-git` will determine that a `git` task has resulted in an error when the process exit code is anything other than `0` and there has been some data sent to the `stdErr` stream.
+By default, `simple-fossil` will determine that a `git` task has resulted in an error when the process exit code is anything other than `0` and there has been some data sent to the `stdErr` stream.
 Error handlers will be passed the content of both `stdOut` and `stdErr` concatenated together.

-To change any of this behaviour, configure the `simple-git` with the `errors` plugin with a function to be called after every task has been run and should return either `undefined` when the task is treated as a success, or a `Buffer` or `Error` when the task should be treated as a failure.
+To change any of this behaviour, configure the `simple-fossil` with the `errors` plugin with a function to be called after every task has been run and should return either `undefined` when the task is treated as a success, or a `Buffer` or `Error` when the task should be treated as a failure.